 State: South Australia

-The capital of the state of South Australia, Adelaide is nicknamed “The City of Churches”, but it offers so much more than religious landmarks.
+The capital of South Regional Australia, Adelaide earns the nickname “The City of Churches,” but it offers much more than religious landmarks.

 - Take a dip at the stunning beaches of Glenelg and Henley

 - Hike or walk at Cleland Conservation Park

 - Make furry and feathery friends at Gorge Wildlife Park